Stepladder of Achievement

 · To raise additional funds to add to their Junior ISAs by rewarding them for attainment.

-The Stepladder programme will take time to roll-out across the United KIngdom, starting in Summer 2016.
+The Stepladder programme is being rolled-out across the United Kingdom as from Autumn 2016.
 The pace of roll-out depends primarily on securing voluntary funding for step payments and mentoring.
 Click here to see the latest news on roll-out.

-In return for achieving recognised capability in six specific areas, additional payments of up to £1,500 will be added to the young person’s Junior ISA.
-These six steps will achieve readiness for adult life in terms of gaining employment and achieving full self-sufficiency.
+In return for achieving recognised capability in six specific areas, additional payments of up to £1,500 are added to the young person’s Junior ISA.
+These six steps achieve readiness for adult life in terms of gaining employment and achieving full self-sufficiency.

 The six steps are: